 Keeping the Secrets of Cheating Husbands

 If the husband committed adultery, he has an obligation to inform his wife of the facts.
 The judicial committee should promptly inquire of the Christian wife as to what her husband has told her.
-If he refuses to inform her of his adultery, the elders should inform her that because of her husband’s conduct, it is up to her to decide whether to pursue a Scriptural divorce or not.
-Furthermore, they should inform the innocent mate that her resuming sexual relations with the guilty mate would negate any claim to Scriptural freedom.
-But they should not give her further details.
+If he refuses to inform her of his adultery, the elders should inform her that because of her husband’s conduct, it is up to her to decide whether to pursue a Scriptural divorce or not. … But they should not give her further details.
 On the other hand, the elders may find that while the husband did confess adultery to his wife, he did not tell her the full extent of his wrong conduct and left out important information that the wife should know.
 The elders should not provide this confidential information to the wife, but they can suggest that she speak with her husband again.
-Even if he does not tell her anything more, this will alert her to the fact that he is withholding information from her, and this may help her to determine whether to forgive or not.

 Jehovah’s Witnesses will say that this arrangement is in place to keep the confidence of those who need spiritual guidance, but notice how they don’t keep the woman’s confidence!
-Whatever scriptures they’re applying about maintaining confidentiality seem to only apply to half the people in their congregations.
+Whatever scriptures Witnesses might apply about maintaining confidentiality seem to apply to only half the people in their congregations.

-They will also say that the husband is the wife’s head so she is not allowed to give him direction about his conduct or behavior; this too shows the misogyny of this arrangement overall.
-Even if he’s been unfaithful, he gets to play that headship “card” and keep secrets from her, and the elders do the same.
-Being the head means, not caring for the family and providing for it as Jehovah’s Witnesses will tell outsiders, but having special privileges, and even if you’ve cheated on your wife.
+Witnesses will also say that the husband is the wife’s head, so she is not allowed to give him direction about his conduct or behavior; this shows the misogyny of this arrangement overall.
+Even if he’s been unfaithful, the husband gets to play that headship “card” and keep secrets from her, and the elders do the same.
+Being the head of the family means, not caring for the family and providing for it as Jehovah’s Witnesses will tell outsiders, but having special privileges, and even if you’ve cheated on your wife.

 Note, too, that this information is given when it comes to marital infidelity, which is the business of both husband and wife.
 After all, aren’t the husband and wife referred to as “one flesh” in the bible?
 (Genesis 2:24, Matthew 19:5) If a husband has been unfaithful, the wife has the absolute right to know everything about this, not just the few bits and pieces the husband decides he’s going to share.
 We’re not talking about the husband’s sins that don’t necessarily affect the wife, such as stealing or getting drunk.
 Even in those cases I would think the spouse should know what’s going on, but even more so when it comes to infidelity, and especially if you apply this information to one spouse and not the other.

 The obscenity of this gross double standard is appalling, and obviously not taken from scripture.
-Jesus said no one comes to the father except through him, but this information seems to imply that a woman cannot have a relationship with Jehovah without her husband, whereas the man’s spirituality and even his marital fidelity is not his wife’s business.
+Jesus said that no one comes to the father except through him, but this information seems to imply that a woman cannot have a relationship with Jehovah without her husband.
 The bible says they are one flesh, but Jehovah’s Witnesses say that men are adults to be respected separate from a wife, and his “one flesh” is not entitled to know things that directly affect her marriage bond with him.